 With an industry-wide approach, it would be possible to redistribute the profit from these expenses into other steps along the chain.
 In fact, the garment industry functioned profitably and efficiently with other structures at different points in time.
 For example, in the early 1900s the U.S. apparel industry was structured in a similar pattern as today's industry: many workers employed by small contractors for low wages and long hours.
 The workers had little luck winning wage increases as long as their immediate employers, the contractors, were forced to accept low prices for garments from large manufacturers and retailers.
-Finally, they managed to organize the industry by negotiating triangular agreements with manufacturers associations, the contractors were responsible for ensuring that workers received higher wages (Dirnbach 2008).
+Finally, they managed to organize the industry by negotiating triangular agreements with manufacturers associations, the contractors and unions.
+These agreements included "joint liability": both manufacturers and their contractors were responsible for ensuring that workers received higher wages (Dirnbach 2008).